Lake Placid Hiking Challenge

 You were hoping to relax a little on your Lake Placid vacation, right?
 Summiting all 46 High Peaks is a worthy challenge, but it’s also a difficult feat to accomplish.
-Seriously, completing some of these mountains requires over a dozen miles of walking and several thousand feet of elevation gain.
+Seriously, completing some of these mountains requires 15+ miles of hiking and climbing and gaining several thousand feet of elevation gain.
 Luckily, there are easier ways to enjoy nature that still deliver awesome views — and they’ll have you back in town in time for dinner.

 What are you waiting for?
 Start earning your 9’er patch today!